BTalamantesBecerra/omicR_for_linux/README.md

 You need to install the following:

 a.
-Python V3 or latest: https://www.python.org/downloads/
+Python V3 or latest: https://www.python.org/downloads/ with module tkinter Python3.7 or above has tkinter intalled, if not you can install it with:

+sudo apt-get install python3-tk

 b.
 Biopython: https://biopython.org/
+python3.8 -m pip install biopython

 c.	omicR: https://github.com/BTalamantesBecerra/omicR Download the following files from GitHub: “omicR.py” and “Currito.ico” and save them in your python working directory.